 - Affords you a competitive edge.

-In addition, these are the same exams many state agencies are using as part of their licensing requirements.
+In addition, the NGWA Voluntary Certification Program exams are the same exams many state agencies are using as part of their licensing requirements.

 The NGWA Certification Committee, selected by the president of the Association and approved by the NGWA Board of Directors, establishes program rules and revises the exams.
 Once you're in the program, you're encouraged to propose revisions and improvements